-Today, I wanted to go through Lats Stretching, with a little bit of a tweak on Lats Stretching and a way of incorporating the lats stretching into your day-to-day life.
+Today, I wanted to go through the Upper Lats Stretching, with a little tweak on Lats Stretching and a way of incorporating the lats stretching into your day-to-day life.

 When it comes to lats, they play an important role when it comes to the shoulder and when it comes to the back.
-They also play a role when causing shoulder injuries, and back injuries, helping when it comes to overcoming a shoulder injury or back injury.
+They also play a role when causing shoulder and back injuries, helping overcome a shoulder injury or back injury.

-Sometimes what you will end up having to do is stretch out the lats, and a lot of times the stretching that people would end up focusing on is stretching for the lats that focus on the origin, which is towards the back of the pelvis area.
+Sometimes you will end up having to stretch out the lats, and a lot of times, the stretching that people would end up focusing on is stretching for the lats that focus on the origin, which is towards the back of the pelvis area.

-What I like to do is focus more on the insertion, which is where the lats end up connecting up into the shoulder.
-I end up going through 3 different exercises and the exercises tend to be progressive.
+I like to focus more on the insertion, where the lats end up connecting up into the shoulder.
+I end up going through 3 different exercises, which tend to be progressive.
 So Level 1 ends up being where I start people off.
 Level 2 is where I progress people to.
-And then Level 3 is the more advanced or the stronger stretch.
+And then Level 3 is the more advanced or, the stronger stretch.

 When it comes to Level 1, what I will get people to do is sit nice and ideally.

-They are sitting on their sit bones and they have an ideal posture.
-I am going to get them to cross their arms and I am going to get them to side bend.
+They are sitting on their sit bones and have an ideal posture.
+I am going to get them to cross their arms, and I am going to get them to side bend.

-When it comes to side bending, I am looking at the movement happening in the thoracic spine and the mid-back as opposed to the low back.
+Regarding side bending, I am looking at the movement in the thoracic spine and the mid-back as opposed to the low back.

 Make sure to tighten the abdominal area, be nice and upright and in good alignment, cross the arms and bend to the side.
 I am looking at getting a light stretch in the lats area.